Maurice Couette

-Maurice Marie Alfred Couette (9 January 1858, Tours – 18 August 1943, Angers) was a French physicist known for his studies of fluidity.
+Maurice Marie Alfred Couette (9 January 1858 in Tours – 18 August 1943 in Angers) was a French physicist known for his studies of fluidity.

 Couette is best known for his contributions to rheology and the theory of fluid flow.
 He designed a concentric cylinder viscometer that he used to accurately measure the viscosity of fluids.
 The laminar flow observed in the gap between the two cylinders is known as Couette flow.
 He studied the boundary conditions of a fluid and showed that the "no slip" condition was satisfied for the fluids and wall materials tested.

 Early life and career

 Couette was born in Tours, France, as the only child of Alfred Ernest Couette, a cloth merchant.

 Finishing his education with the Frères des Écoles Chrétiennes he obtained a baccalauréat in humanities and in science, both in 1874, as well as bachelor's degrees in mathematics and physical science (delivered by the Faculté de Science in Poitiers) in 1877 and 1879 respectively.
 Following a short spell as a lecturer in Angers, he joined the 12th Artillery Regiment at Vincennes for one year of voluntary military service.